 Quote Of The Day is from Will Rogers: "Good judgment comes from experience, and a lot of that comes from bad judgment."

 Monday December 25, 2017

 Away In A Manger: Every Christmas, we put up a Nativity set which belonged to my parents.
 I don't know its history; the stable has a date stamp of 1937 on the base, so it is now eighty years-old.
 It may have belonged to my dad's family.
 Or my mom's.
 Or maybe my dad made it in high school; he was quite good at carpentry.
-At some point, my mom painted a Bethlehem scene on the back wall of the stable.
+In 1950 or thereabouts, my mom painted a Bethlehem scene on the back wall of the stable.

 I've had to repair the stable several times.
 The years have taken their toll on the wood, which has dried out, warped and split.
 But I'll never throw it away because it is part of my family's Christmas tradition.

 In addition to its original (presumably Pennsylvania-made) parts, some of the wood components have been replaced using branches from our trees - some when we lived in Oregon and some from our present Battle Ground, Washington property.
 New straw, bought locally, has replaced portions of the original roof.